gerald-encabo/GE-portfolio/README.md

 ## Portfolio

 This is a Typescript React portfolio webpage, and responsive on all devices.
+React Hooks, Router, Icons, Sass and Vite are the features that has been used for this project.

 #### Live Site:
 https://gerald-encabo.github.io/portfolio/